pmitros/school-committee/README.md

 What's your background?
 =======================

-* **Over a half-decade of experience serving as the Chief Scientist and co-founder of edX**, an MIT-Harvard initiative to broadly improve university education.
+* **Over a half-decade of experience serving as the Chief Scientist and co-founder of edX, an MIT-Harvard education initiative** designed to broadly improve university education.
 In that role, I've interfaced with most of the education research communities, and developed a broad understanding of what does and doesn't work in education
 * Responsible for the creation of a platform and co-development of a pedagogy which successfully brought MIT-level curriculum to state schools and community colleges, and dramatically improved course